MRC Equipment Panel: member vacancies

 Induction for successful applicants

-As part of the preparation for their tenure, all new members will participate in an induction meeting.
+As part of the preparation for their tenure, all new members will be offered an induction in spring 2027, further details will be provided nearer the time.

-The induction enables us to provide guidance on your role and an overview of MRC, its strategic ambitions, functions and methods of operation where these relate to the work of the research boards and panels.
+The induction will be an opportunity for you to meet MRC staff and your panel colleagues.
+The induction enables us to provide guidance on your role and an overview of the MRC, its strategic ambitions, functions and methods of operation where these relate to the work of the panels.

-We expect new members to attend a board or panel meeting as an observer prior to starting their new role.
+New members are expected to attend a panel meeting as an observer prior to starting their new role.

 Relevant panel meeting dates are: